46orionis/Fuzzy-Logic/README.md

 # Fuzzy-Logic
-A game based of fuzzy logic concepts using python
+A game based on fuzzy logic concepts using Matlab